Search This Blog

 Image result for JAWS the revenge shark

 You know what's dumber about the shark's revenge scheme, it lacks focus.
 It kills Sean, traces the family down like a bounty hunter, but after that, until the climax it seems to forget that it was taking revenge.
-Most of the time the shark focuses more on eating chum or chewing boats and subs than it would figure out ways to kill the family.
+Most of the time the shark focuses more on eating chum or chewing boats and subs instead figuring out ways to kill the family.
 There are many times when Michael would dive in the water to find the shark, and except for one occasion during a tedious underwater chase scene inside a sunken ship, it goes after people who are of no relation to the Brody's.
 It goes after Michael Caine as Ellen's son tries to swim across the ocean to save her.
 And when attacking a banana boat where Michael's daughter sits there helplessly across the shark, it attacks a random woman instead.

 Related image